mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 So far we have only considered the scale-up part, but when the workload usage drops, there should be a way to scale down gracefully and without causing interruption to existing requests being processed.

+### Configuring the autoscaler
+The period of the autoscaler is controlled by the ``--horizontal-pod-autoscaler-sync-period`` flag of controller manager.
+The default value is 30 seconds.
+The delay between two scale up operations is controlled by using the flag  ``--horizontal-pod-autoscaler-upscale-delay``.
+The default value is 3 minutes.
+Similarly, the delay between two scale down operations is adjustible with flag  ``--horizontal-pod-autoscaler-downscale-delay``.
+The default value is 5 minutes.